Task Runner BenefitsTask Runner Benefits

 docker_runner

-You can create a custom task runner plugin for your specific environment, build it as a JAR file, and add that file to the plugins directory.
-Once you restart Kestra, your custom runner plugin will be available on any script task in the system.
+Simply build it as a JAR file and add it to the plugins directory.
+Once Kestra restarts, your custom runner will appear as an available option in any script task.

 Was this page helpful?